 If it isn't that...

 Has he gotten any weird pressure from male friends not to do it?
-Sometimes that happens, too, and/or some guys have ideas about masculinity that say giving women head is somehow unmasculine.
-If that's the case, that's just something else to talk about and get to the bottom of, addressing why those ideas are problematic, especially when one has a female sexual partner.
+Sometimes that happens, too, and/or some guys have ideas about masculinity that say giving a person with a vagina head is somehow unmasculine.
+If that's the case, that's just something else to talk about and get to the bottom of, addressing why those ideas are problematic, especially when one has a sexual partner with a vagina.
 Your genitals or certain sexual activities for you shouldn't be a threat to his masculinity, and if they are, he should examine those ideas some, because they're going to be a problem in more ways than just this one.

 And if THAT isn't it...